Skip to content

 protein_model = folding_hamiltonian(my_protein)

-We will now create a QAOA model for the optimization problem.
-The results of the model is the sequance of qubit values giving the minimized energy for the protein.
-In order to optimize the results, we recommend the user to explore the number of repatitions for the model (num_layers) and the number of iterations for the optimizer (max_iteration).
+Create a QAOA model for the optimization problem.
+The result of the model is the sequence of qubit values giving the minimized energy for the protein.
+To optimize the results, explore the number of repetitions for the model (num_layers) and the number of iterations for the optimizer (max_iteration).

 from classiq import *